Or, four pallets Gules.

 Bearer: Gifra, Vittorio.

 Azure, a chevron in base ensigned by a pelican in her piety Argent, vulned Gules, in base a mullet of eight points Argent.
-Crest: a crown of Count.
 Motto: «Finis amoris ut duo unum fiant» Sable over a scroll Argent doubled Azure.

-Coat of arms interpreted by me, illuminated with lights and shadows, outlined in Sable, with a pointed outer contour and with a parchment finishing.
+Arms interpreted by me, illuminated with lights and shadows, contoured in Sable, with a pointed outer contour and with a parchment finish.

-Blazon keywords: Azure, Argent, Gules, Sable, One, Chevron, In base, Pelican in her piety, Pelican, Vulned, Mullet, Crest, Crown of Count, Crown, Motto and Doubled.
+Blazon keywords: Azure, Argent, Gules, Sable, One, Chevron, In base, Pelican in her piety, Pelican, Vulned, Mullet, Motto and Doubled.

 Style keywords: Outlined in sable, Illuminated, Pointed and Parchment.